temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 2. Switch back to the terminal where your Workflow ran.
 Start the Workflow again with `python run_workflow.py`.
 3. Verify the Workflow is running in the UI.
 4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server or via the Docker dashboard.
-5. After the Temporal cluster has stopped, restart it and visit the UI.
+5. After the Temporal Cluster has stopped, restart it and visit the UI.

 Your Workflow is still listed: